What are labels?

 These limits apply to the key and value for each label, and to the individual Google Cloud resources that have labels.
 There is no limit on how many labels you can apply across all resources within a project.

 In Pub/Sub, labels are often used to organize fees for a given billing account.
 Fees are associated with the billing account of the project that contains the requested resource, but you might want to establish additional associations.
 For example, a subscription that belongs to one project might be created for a topic that belongs to a different project.
 You can use labels to associate that topic and subscription with a common cost center.

 Pub/Sub resources do not inherit labels from each other.
 In the example above, you would set the same label on both the topic and the subscription in order to associate those charges.

 You can use the following features to apply labels to Pub/Sub resources:

 - Google Cloud console: Select a resource and change to the LABELS tab.

 - Pub/Sub Client Libraries (specifically Java and Python).

-gcloudcommand-line tool for Pub/Sub.
+- The Google Cloud CLI for Pub/Sub.
 For instance, see the create topic command.